 For the 2023 Fuel Cost Plan adjustment, what is the expected impact on customers' electric rates?

 The PSCW approved projected 2023 fuel costs of $365 million.
 When combined with the previously approved fuel reconciliation plan (docket 6680-FR-2021), the net result of these adjustments will be an overall 6.8% increase to customer rates, effective January 1, 2023.
 This combined $0.007751/kilowatt-hour (kWh) surcharge will be identified on customer bills as “2023 Fuel Adjustment.”

 - Residential electric rates will increase 5.1%, with an estimated monthly impact of $5.43 for the average residential customer.

 - On average, commercial and industrial electric rates will increase 9.1%.

 When will the gas rate and fuel cost adjustments take effect?These changes go into effect January 1, 2023.

 Will my rates go up again the following year?At this time, we project our next rate filing with the PSCW will be in 2023 for rate years 2024-2025.
 It will likely be based on our plans to continue investing in new resources and new technologies in order to further strengthen our system, increase resiliency and enable a cleaner energy future.
 As our investments in sustainable energy generation are placed into service and our coal-fired facilities cease to operate, the long-term avoided costs will help to offset future increases.

 What is Alliant Energy doing to manage energy costs?

 To manage costs, we continue to operate our system, as efficiently as possible.
 This includes lowering operations and management expenses.
-Following our Clean Energy Blueprint, we’re investing now in order to avoid at least $1.6 billion in future costs that we would have incurred had we continued 'business as usual.'
+Following our Clean Energy Blueprint, we’re investing now in order to avoid at least $1.6 billion in future costs which we would have incurred had we continued "business as usual."